Tour to Siena 2018

 La Torre alla Tolfe

-In a break with tradition, in September 2018 the Chorale headed to Siena, in the heart of Tuscany, staying in a wine estate called La Torre alla Tolfe.
+In a break with tradition, in September 2018 a group of EAC mebers and friends headed to Siena, in the heart of Tuscany, staying in a wine estate called La Torre alla Tolfe.

 Going under the name Voci Inglese, we sang two concerts, one in the church of San Vigilio in the heart of Siena, and one in the Basilica dell'Osservanza, on the edge of the city.